5.7.6 Trust Fund Penalty Assessment Action

 Note:

-3. For regular assessments, follow the procedures in IRM 5.7.6.2, Revenue Officer Assessment Actions, for requesting assessment of the TFRP.
-For cases requiring quick or prompt assessment action, follow the procedures in IRM 5.7.6.3, Quick and Prompt Assessment Actions.
+2. For regular assessments, follow the procedures in IRM 5.7.6.12, Revenue Officer Assessment Actions.
+For cases requiring quick or prompt assessment action, follow the procedures in IRM 5.7.6.13, Quick and Prompt Assessment Actions.

 Note:

-Quick assessment action should be taken when there are less than 30 days remaining on the ASED; prompt assessment action should be taken when immediate collection action is needed on the account.
+Quick assessment action should be taken when there are less than 30 days remaining on the ASED; prompt assessment action should be taken when collection appears to be at risk and the intention is to proceed with collection action immediately following the period for notice and demand.

 Note: